llnl/benchpark/docs/add-an-experiment.rst

 Step 3a: Define Experiment Variables
 ====================================

-We can specify experiment variables to Benchpark using the ``Experiment.add_experiment_variable()`` member function. *One* of ``n_ranks``, ``n_nodes``, ``n_gpus`` must be set, using ``add_experiment_variable()`` for Benchpark to allocate the correct amount of resources for the experiment.
+We can specify experiment variables in Benchpark using the ``Experiment.add_experiment_variable()`` member function. *One* of ``n_ranks``, ``n_nodes``, ``n_gpus`` must be set, using ``add_experiment_variable()`` for Benchpark to allocate the correct amount of resources for the experiment.
 You can also define